BFN Springer Theory: Abelian Gauge Theories

-From now one assume that $\mu$ and $\chi$ are generic so that our arrangement is simple and $\chi$ is not constant on any $1$-dimensional flat.
-Under these assumptions hypertoric category $\mathcal{O}$ as defined by \cite{BLPW1} is especially well behaved.
-Using the results in this section we can match some of the modules $D_{\alpha, S}[\mu]$ to specific indecomposable weight modules as was done in \cite{BDGH}.
+Choose a character $\chi$ of $G$.
+We will assume that that $\mu$ and $\chi$ are generic so that our arrangement is simple and $\chi$ is not constant on any $1$-dimensional flat.
+Under these assumptions category $\mathcal{O}$ is especially well behaved.
+Using the results in this section one can match the modules $D_{\alpha, S}[\mu]$ to specific indecomposable weight modules in category $\cO$.